 - a.
-Deliver specialist Domiciliary Care to assess, stabilise, de-escalate and develop existing arrangements to appropriately meet the Customer's needs and help them to remain in their own home. - b.
+Deliver specialist Residential Care and accommodation following crisis breakdown to assess, stabilise, de-escalate and develop existing arrangements to appropriately meet the Customer's needs and help them to return to their own home or transfer to a new stable living accommodation / environment. - b.
 Develop / Enhance current Positive behaviour support plans in respect of those needs and implement them through a multidisciplinary approach - c.
 Provide expert assessment, care and/or support to Customers with highly complex behavioural needs, including the evaluation of both psychological and physiological needs - d.
-Where Customers needs can only be supported in the crisis flat / residential care environment: - i.
+Where Customers needs can only be supported in the crisis residential care environment: - i.
 Work jointly with to the Council, or an organisation authorised to act on its behalf, to enable them to return successfully to their homes as soon as they are able, or - ii.
-Provide specialist advice and/or support to the Council, or an organisation authorised to act on its behalf, to arrange alternative services to meet the Customer's needs and preferences or - iv.
+Provide specialist advice and/or support to the Council, or an organisation authorised to act on its behalf, to arrange alternative services to meet the Customer's needs and preferences or - iii.
+Provide medium term assessment placements in a residential care environment to allow for the development of a Positive behaviour support plan, facilitate a successful move on plan and act as the trusted assessor.
+The duration will typically be no more than 8 weeks, but could be extended to up to a maximum duration of 13 weeks to enable the Care Managers to secure a forward service that can meet the Customer's needs.
+This needs to be agreed by the Strategic Commissioning Manager LD of SCC. - iv.
 Support for Young Adults approaching the age of 18 that fall within the scope of the service's CQC Registration.
 If a young person approaching 18 years has a complex behaviour or risk profile the service will provide assessment support to assist in determining future needs in agreement with Commissioners, CAMHS LD specialists, and where appropriate the Rapid Intervention Team.